jepstein-eagle/adaptable/packages/adaptable/readme/functions/alert-function.md

 - **Show the Alert details** in a Div element (that you specify in Alert State)

-> Note: All Alerts when triggered will display (and update the count) in the Alert Toolbar and Alert Tool Panel (see below)They
+> Note: All Alerts when triggered will display (and update the count) in the Alert Toolbar and Alert Tool Panel.
 >
 > Additionally, all Alerts will fire the `AlertFired` event (the contents of which will be also sent to the console).